 Links to the previous content or the types of content you’re aiming helps to give an idea to your content producers.

 Your guidelines are the rules for creating content.
-They include the nuts and bolts information, such as article length and composition, as well as editorial guidelines such as the tone of voice, writing style, as well as what words or phrases to avoid.
+They include the nuts and bolts information.
+These include article length and composition, as well as editorial guidelines.
+Editorial guidelines help to encompass tone of voice, writing style, as well as what words or phrases to avoid.

 Content creation process

 Outline the content creation process that goes from the idea brainstorming phase to the publishing of content.

 It should include a publishing schedule and where you’ll post content.
 Be as detailed as possible.

 If you’re creating content yourself, decide when you’ll do it.
 You can either set aside time on a regular basis, such as once a week.
 Find a way to implement it into your daily routine.

 If you are outsourcing your content, work with the content creator so that their creation schedule fits your posting schedule.
 Get into a flow so that there are no gaps.